Rodrigo de Castro Pereira: Personal life

 After emigrating to the United States de Castro Pereira was a blue-collar worker at the Duquesne Works of the United States Steel Corporation for four years.
-With the help of his degree he was promoted to Superintendent.
-In the midst of World War I he first sought to be enlisted in the Portuguese Army, which was refused; then in 1917 he joined the American Expeditionary Forces and was transported to France.
-He earned the rank of a captain in the 1st Infantry Division.
+With the help of his degree, he was promoted to Superintendent.
+Amid World War I he first sought to be enlisted in the Portuguese Army, which was refused; Then in 1917 he joined the American Expeditionary Forces and was transported to France.
+He earned the rank of captain in the 1st Infantry Division.
 In 1920 he was appointed vice-president of Dorey Inc., a New York City-based export company.
 He moved back to Portugal in 1921 and in the 1930s he started working for Fassio Ltd., the Portuguese contractor of the American tractor manufacturer company Allis-Chalmers.
-In the meantime he kept on serving at the Portuguese Legion as a captain.
+In the meantime, he kept on serving at the Portuguese Legion as a captain.

 In 1966, he was awarded the Mohammed Taher Trophy by the International Olympic Committee.
 In 1978 he received the Golden Lion award from the Sporting Club de Portugal.